iobis/obis-therm/README.md

 ## Codes

 The production of this dataset is simple and depends on a single code: `get_temperatures.R` (and associated functions).
-Ensure that all requirements are met (see `requirements.R`).
+An overview of the production steps is available [here](https://github.com/iobis/obis-therm/blob/main/pseudocode.md).
+Before starting, ensure that all requirements are met (see `requirements.R`).

-Once the data is downloaded, the separate `parquet` files are aggregated and the H3 index is added.
+Once the data is downloaded, the separate `parquet` files are aggregated, the H3 index is added, and the file is converted to GeoParquet.
 This is done through the `aggregate_files.R`

 For downloading data from Copernicus you will need a valid account (you can create one for free [here](https://data.marine.copernicus.eu/register)).
 You should then store your credentials on the environment using the following: